 |

-At present, the largest commodity exchanges in the world are the Chicago Mercantile Exchange, abbreviated to CME, and the Intercontinental Exchange, shortened to ICE.
-Despite the formers' misnomer, these bodies service the entire globe, with trading based around hubs.
-These locations act as settlement points for contracts, but also act more broadly as key sites for the refining, storage and wider distribution of these goods.
-The largest of these centers is Cushing, a city in the American state of Oklahoma, where the price of the West Texas Intermediate oil blend is determined.
-Owing to the size of their market, the United States also conducts significant business in the ports of New Orleans and New York, where large volumes of petroleum are both imported and exported accordingly.
-Internationally, there are major hubs located in Fujairah, a city in the United Arab Emirates, and the city-state of Singapore, but the most relevant location to Rusneftegaz is known as the ARA region, an abridgment of the Amsterdam-Rotterdam-Antwerp area.
+At present, the most significant commodity markets in the world are the Chicago Mercantile Exchange, abbreviated to CME, and the Intercontinental Exchange, shortened to ICE.
+Despite the formers' misnomer, these bodies service the entire planet, with trading based around hubs.
+Such locations act as a place where contracts are settled, but also act more broadly as key sites for the refining, storage and wider distribution of these goods.
+The largest of these centers is Cushing, an American city in Oklahoma, where the price of the West Texas Intermediate oil blend is determined.
+Owing to the size of their market, the United States also conducts substantial amounts of business in the ports of New Orleans and New York, where large volumes of petroleum are both imported and exported accordingly.
+Internationally, there are major hubs located in Fujairah, a city in the United Arab Emirates, and the city-state of Singapore.
+But the most relevant location to Rusneftegaz is the ARA region, an abridgment of the Amsterdam-Rotterdam-Antwerp area.
 This expanse serves as the focal point of the European oil trade, at the juncture between the North Sea and the Rhine, and is therefore easily accessible to most countries in the northwest of the continent.
-However, although both the Chicago Mercantile Exchange and the Intercontinental Exchange utilize multiple delivery points spanning the globe, the remit of many commodity exchanges extends only beyond a designated regional or national geographical area.
-In this regard, the largest such organization in Russia, the Saint Petersburg International Mercantile Exchange, otherwise known as SPIMEX, is no exception, and is the primary conduit for all our hydrocarbon revenues.
-The body serves as the largest and most accessible source of petroleum products of Russian origin, including Urals-blend crude and refined products, such as fuel oil, jet fuel and diesel, through both the railways and the pipeline system operated by Transneft.
-These networks are then able to transfer the acquired goods to all major international ports in the Russian Federation, including Primorsk, Ust-Luga and Vladivostok, for export.
-In some instances, the products can also be transported to terminals in neighboring countries, namely Ventspils in Latvia, and Klaipėda in Lithuania, where it can then be loaded onto vessels or cargo trains.
+However, although both these multinational exchanges utilize multiple delivery points spanning the globe, the remit of a commodities bourse extends only beyond a designated regional or national geographical area.
+In this regard, the foremost organization for this in Russia, the Saint Petersburg International Mercantile Exchange, otherwise known as SPIMEX, is no exception, and is the primary conduit for all our hydrocarbon revenues.

-The contracts listed by commodity exchanges are divided into two types, spot and futures.
-The former entails the immediate availability of the product for the buyer, or within the days after the deal is agreed, whilst the latter involves the shipment of the purchased good during a specified month thereafter.
-The difference in delivery dates ultimately leads to price differentials between the trading arrangements, with the value of spots usually exceeding that of futures.
-Nevertheless, to access these products, it is fundamentally necessary to employ the services of a recognized and regulated broker in order to commence trading on the petroleum market.
-These particular entities serve as clearing members of an exchange, ultimately approving transactions and bearing full responsibility for the conduct of the companies who operate within its rules and regulations.
-Clearing members include large multinational investment banks, in addition to dedicated derivative brokers.
 In general, there is a greater quantity of American and European firms acting in this capacity than Russian and Asian enterprises, principally for historical reasons, but also due to the fact that until recently the former maintained far higher standards of service for their clients.
 Likewise, potential buyers also have the option of employing the assistance of market makers to fulfill their requirements.
-These corporations have access to the exchange via their own arrangements with brokers, which allow them to trade on behalf of others.
+These corporations are connected to the bourse via their own agreements with brokers, which allow them to trade on behalf of others.
 In this case, the intermediary will quote prices to their customers at a nominal premium above the going rate, chiefly to guarantee a slender profit for themselves from each transaction.
-However, it should be noted that not all these organizations are capable of providing contracts for the physical delivery of the desired goods.
-Instead, brokers will only provide financial settlement, which is designed for speculative purposes only, such as through the use of options.
-These arrangements will then be finalized in cash, with the yield being the difference between the strike price and the value of the commodity on the day the contract ends.
+However, it must be noted that not all these organizations are capable of providing contracts for the physical delivery of the desired goods.
+Instead, some only have the capability to provide financial settlement, which is designed for speculative purposes only, such as through the use of options.
+All such arrangements will then be finalized in cash, with the yield being the difference between the strike price and the value of the commodity on the day the contract ends.
 Most importantly, any prospective commodities purchaser should refrain from using the internet to find sellers of crude and refined products, especially anyone claiming to act as an agent or mandate for an oil company or a refinery.
-These offers frequently appear on business-to-business websites and social media platforms, but are always fraudulent.
-These proposals routinely facilitate advanced-fee frauds against their victims, and are frequently perpetuated by scammers located in countries across the globe.
+These offers regularly appear on business-to-business websites and social media platforms, but are always fraudulent.
+Such proposals routinely facilitate advanced-fee frauds against their victims, and are frequently perpetuated by scammers located in countries across the globe.

 |